Researchers find clues that depression may speed brain aging

-WASHINGTON — Scientists are peeking inside living brains to tell if depression might worsen the natural decline in memory and thinking skills as people age — and they are finding some worrisome clues.
+WASHINGTON (AP) — Memory and thinking skills naturally slow with age but now scientists are peeking inside living brains to tell if depression might worsen that decline — and finding some worrisome clues.

-Depression has long been linked to certain cognitive problems, and depression late in life may be a risk factor for the development of Alzheimer’s.
-It’s not clear how.
+Depression has long been linked to certain cognitive problems, and depression late in life even may be a risk factor for the development of Alzheimer’s.
+Yet how depression might harm cognition isn’t clear.

-But brain cells communicate by firing messages across connections called synapses, and Yale University researchers used a new brain scanning technique to check the levels of people’s synapses.
-They discovered that patients with mid-life depression had significantly lower synaptic density than healthy people the same age.
+One possibility: Brain cells communicate by firing messages across connections called synapses.
+Generally, good cognition is linked to more and stronger synapses.
+With cognitive impairment, those junctions gradually shrink and die off.
+But until recently, scientists could count synapses only in brain tissue collected after death.

-It’s a small study, and doesn’t prove depression was the cause.
-Researchers next plan to track people over time to measure changes in synapse levels.
+Yale University scientists used a new technique to scan the brains of living people — and discovered that patients with depression had a lower density of synapses than healthy people the same age.

 Most Read Nation & World Stories